department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-11-Registration Reasons Tree Test/research-plan.md

 * Date and time of pilot session: N/A

 ### Research sessions
-* Planned dates of research: November 27 - December 8, 2023
+* Planned dates of research: November 27 - December 8, 2023 (TBD, adjusting around holiday weekend, will discuss in kickoff call)
 * Study will be open for about 2 weeks, with the starting date (as soon as Perigean sends out emails).

 ### Length of sessions